programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 As you can see, there are two problems with this graph:

-Blue is the color used instead of red, which is not what we intended.
+1. Blue is the color used instead of red, which is not what we intended.

-The scale is counterintuitive because smaller distances are represented by a darker blue, while we would expect shorter distances to be represented by lighter colors.
+2. The scale is counterintuitive because smaller distances are represented by a darker blue, while we would expect shorter distances to be represented by lighter colors.

-To address these issues, we need to use scales again, but this time with a different function.
-In the previous example, we used a discrete color scale, where each distinct value of the qualitative variable was assigned a separate color.
-However, in this case, ggplot2 uses a continuous color scale, which means that it applies a gradient of colors to represent the range of values.
+Using the appropriate scale function is crucial when working with different types of variables in ggplot2.
+It ensures that the visual representation of the data accurately reflects the nature of the variable and effectively communicates the intended information to the viewer.

+In the previous example, we used a discrete color scale (scale_color_manual()) to assign distinct colors to each level of a qualitative variable.
+This approach works well when dealing with categorical or factor variables, where each value represents a separate category or group.
+By assigning a unique color to each level, we can clearly distinguish between different categories and highlight the differences or similarities among them.
+However, when working with continuous variables, such as the distance between cities, using a discrete color scale may not be the most appropriate choice.
+Continuous variables have a range of values that can take on any value within a certain interval.
+In such cases, using a gradient color scale is more suitable to represent the continuous nature of the data.

+Gradient color scales, also known as continuous color scales, assign colors to values based on a smooth transition between different hues or shades.
+This allows for a more accurate representation of the continuous variable, as the gradual change in color corresponds to the change in the variable's value.
+By using a gradient scale, we can visualize the distribution of values and identify patterns or trends in the data.

 There are [several methods for creating gradient scales in ggplot2](http://ggplot2.tidyverse.org/reference/scale_gradient.html).
-For our purpose, we will use the scale_colour_gradient() function
+For our purpose, we will use the scale_colour_gradient() function.
+This allows us to specify the colors for the minimum and maximum values of the continuous variable, and ggplot2 automatically interpolates the colors for the intermediate values based on the chosen gradient.

 ```